Latvia national football team: Slaviša Stojanović (2019–2020)

-Dainis Kazakevičs’ Era: The Positive Vector and Challenges (2020–2023)
+Dainis Kazakevičs’ era: the positive vector and challenges (2020–2023)

 In early 2020, the Latvian football community increasingly voiced the need for a local specialist to lead the national team—someone familiar with the nuances of Latvian football.
 Amid political uncertainty within the Latvian Football Federation (LFF), which was briefly without a president, the regular rotation of head coaches seemed unlikely to yield a long-term solution.
 Thus, following Slaviša Stojanović’s dismissal, Dainis Kazakevičs was appointed as head coach for a three-year term.

-Early Struggles and Nations League Campaigns
+Early struggles and Nations League campaigns

 In the 2020–2021 UEFA Nations League, Latvia competed in Group D alongside the Faroe Islands, Malta, and Andorra.
 Despite high hopes, the team failed to secure a win in its first five matches, drawing four and losing to Malta.
 Latvia finally claimed a decisive 5–0 victory against Andorra in the last game but finished third in the group.

 Despite this disappointing start, the LFF remained committed to Kazakevičs’ long-term vision.
 This decision bore fruit with an eight-match unbeaten streak (including friendlies) and Latvia's triumph in the 2022–2023 UEFA Nations League.
 Latvia won their group against Andorra, Moldova, and Liechtenstein, securing promotion to League C.

-Late Setbacks and Narrow Success
+Late setbacks and narrow success

 The campaign nearly unraveled in the penultimate match, where Latvia suffered a surprising 1–2 defeat to Moldova in front of a packed home crowd in Riga.
 This result left the decisive final game against Andorra fraught with tension.

 In Andorra, Latvia took the lead in the 50th minute through Vladislavs Gutkovskis.
 However, a critical error by goalkeeper Pāvels Šteinbors allowed Andorra to equalize two minutes before full time.
 The draw left the team stunned, but Latvia retained first place in the group due to a superior goal difference over Moldova, earning promotion to League C. Unfortunately, the shaky end to the season dashed Latvia’s hopes of securing a playoff spot for UEFA Euro 2024.

-Mounting Criticism and Kazakevičs’ Departure
+Mounting criticism and Kazakevičs’ departure

 Kazakevičs faced criticism from the outset, with skeptics questioning his suitability for the role.
 Although the five-match winning streak in 2022 brought some relief, doubts persisted.
 By 2023, public pressure reached a peak, with the slogan “DainisOut” gaining traction.

 The national team’s performance in 2023 exacerbated discontent.
 Out of ten matches, Latvia lost nine, scoring just two goals in their last six games.
 Even a win over Armenia was overshadowed by fan protests, as supporters demonstratively left the stands during the first half, demanding Kazakevičs’ resignation.

 The sustained public and media pressure eventually led to the termination of Kazakevičs’ contract, bringing an end to his tenure as head coach.